 Substack has very limited subscriber data.
 You can see how many emails individual subscribers have opened, but not how they found you or where they subscribed.

-All subscribers get all your (free) emails.
 It is definitely not the right place for newsletter owners who want to build out automated sequences over time or nurture relationships with different types of subscribers.

 On the other hand, Beehiiv has quite powerful segmentation capabilities!

 You can group subscribers based on attributes and engagement, the form they signed up with, or even whether they responded to a survey with a particular answer.
-Once you’ve created segments (which you can update automatically or manually at set intervals), you can send emails to specific segments.
+Criteria include location, engagement levels, and subscriber tags.

 Beehiiv lets users segment subscribers based on attributes and preferences.